……….উদয়দিগন্তে শঙ্খ বাজে, মোর চিত্তমাঝে

 Having a heart filled with the essence of Tagore, I celebrate him everyday.
 Since childhood, Tagore has been my greatest escape from all troubles and worries.
 In distress I hold him close to my heart and that makes me calm down.
 For me, Tagore is a therapy, he is a celebration, he is love and life, he is my God.
 Like many other Bengalis, Pochise Baisakh is an auspicious day for me.
 It’s been a ritual in our home to get up early that day, pay homage to Tagore by playing or singing his songs, placing a fresh garland on his photograph and the celebration continues with sweets and other special dishes.

-Coming to the very dish Doi diye Alur Dom, this is a mild flavoured potato recipe which is cooked in dum style.
+Coming to the very dish Doi diye Alur Dom, this is a mild flavoured potato dish which is cooked in dum style.
 The yogurt added in the curry is the game changer here.
 Yogurt give this dish a little tangy taste along with a smooth, creamy and mild texture.
 This dum aloo goes perfectly with Luchi and can also be consumed with gorom bhat (steamed rice).
 I got so carried away by the taste of this that I had it for breakfast and for lunch with luchi and gorom bhat respectively.
 The presentation in the photographs was my lunch scene today 🙂

 Instead of adding roasted cumin, I tempered it with cumin seeds and fennel seeds.
 I have also added few other spices that are actually not there in the original recipe.
 Here’s how I made it.